Upper bounds for the largest components in critical inhomogeneous random graphs: The model of Norros and Reittu

 and edges are present independently.
-As explained in \cite{JAN2} and further remarked in section 1.3.5 of \cite{Hofstadt}, the $NR_n(\mathbf{w})$ random graph is closely related to the models studied by Chung and Lu in \cite{CL1},\cite{CL2} and \cite{CL3}, so that the results proved for the $NR_n(\mathbf{w})$ random graph apply as well to these other models.
+As explained in \cite{JAN2} and further remarked in section 1.3.5 in \cite{Hofstadt}, the $NR_n(\mathbf{w})$ random graph is closely related to the model studied in \cite{CL1,CL2,CL3}, so that the results proved for the $NR_n(\mathbf{w})$ random graph apply as well to these other models.

 It is intuitively clear that the topology of the graph is highly dependent upon the choice of the sequence $\mathbf{w}$, which we now specify.

 Let $F:\mathbb{R}\mapsto [0,1]$ be a distribution function.
 We construct the weights as in \cite{Hofstadt}, namely we set